skills/publish-packages/README.md

 _You created a publishing workflow! :tada:_

-We will add a `Dockerfile` in this pull request.
+We will add a `Dockerfile` to the `cd` branch.
 The `Dockerfile` contains a set of instructions that get stored in a `Docker Image`.
 If you'd like, you can [learn more about Dockerfiles](https://docs.docker.com/engine/reference/builder/).

 ### :keyboard: Activity: Add a Dockerfile